Israel hits Iran’s nuclear program and military leadership in unprecedented strikes

 Several countries voiced alarm and condemnation at Israel’s strikes, with Saudi Arabia’s Foreign Ministry saying the attack undermines Iran’s “sovereignty and security and constitute a clear violation of international laws and norms,” and China’s embassy in Iran calling the situation “severe and complex.”

-Ordinary people in Iran faced a long and terrifying night.
-“People reported the ground shaking, hearing explosions, and jets flying overhead and then waking up, seeing smoke and explosions,” Negar Mortazavi, senior fellow at the Center for International Policy, told CNN.
+Residents in Iran faced a long and terrifying night.
+“People reported the ground shaking, hearing explosions, and jets flying overhead,” Negar Mortazavi, senior fellow at the Center for International Policy, told CNN.

-Repeated explosions could be heard in the capital Tehran and photos and videos showed what appeared to be apartment buildings damaged or lit up in flames and wounded residents, according to Iranian state media.
+Repeated explosions could be heard in the capital Tehran, and multiple videos geolocated by CNN, showed flames and smoke billowing from buildings across the city.
 Iran’s airspace has also been closed, its civil aviation authority said.

-Sirens sounded across Jerusalem before dawn Friday as Israel declared a state of special emergency, closing its airspace, shutting schools and banning social gatherings and non-essential work.
-Israeli sources told CNN they were bracing for a significant Iranian retaliation, and military chief of staff Lt.
-Gen. Eyal Zamir said “tens of thousands” of Israeli soldiers were being called up in preparation.
+Israel declared a state of special emergency, closing its airspace, shutting schools and banning social gatherings.
+“Tens of thousands” of Israeli soldiers were being called up in preparation for an Iranian retaliation, Israel’s military chief of staff said.

-An Israeli source told CNN that Israel was planning to carry out multiple rounds of attacks against Iran, saying: “This is not a one-day attack.”

 Fears of wider war